American Home Shield: Company Overview

 | BBB Rating | B |

-AHS holds a B rating from the BBB and has seen over 4,541 complaints closed in the last 12 months alone, with more than 15,800 total complaints on file.
-While that sounds alarming, it's important to note that AHS is the largest home warranty company in the country — a higher volume of customers naturally produces a higher volume of complaints.
-The BBB has confirmed the company works to resolve issues when escalated.
+AHS holds a B rating from the Better Business Bureau, with over 15,400 complaints on its main BBB profile and roughly 5,450 complaints closed in the last 12 months alone.
+While the volume sounds alarming, it reflects the company's size as the largest home warranty provider in the U.S. The BBB has confirmed AHS works to resolve issues when escalated.

 What Customers Praise